dari862/my-linux-script/README.md

 		from autojamp

 		# slow zsh

+		from autojamp

 		from theme

-		autosuggestion

-		from autojamp
+		from autosuggestion

 </details>